A Look Back at How Workplace Communication Has Evolved

 Her employer thought otherwise and in fact, sat down with her to discuss concerns relating excessive personal text messaging during work hours.
 The employee was advised that she was required to have her mobile turned off during work hours and that other activities relating to running her Farm Stay business were not to continue during her agreed hours of employment.
 Such directions made by an employer are considered lawful and reasonable and failure to follow such requests can lead to serious consequences.

-The employee in question adhered to the directions for about a week but then slipped back into previous habits and had her employment subsequently terminated.
+The employee complied for about a week before slipping back into old habits, and her employment was subsequently terminated.

 The Commissioner hearing the unfair dismissal complaint denied the application and was also of the view that the sheer volume of text messages was “extraordinary and unacceptable” and “it is impossible to believe that [the employee] did any work at all”.
 A reasonable assessment given the employee sent 1260 text messages during working hours during a two month period.
 The Commissioner also noted that “she would have taken time from her duties to read those text messages in order for her to respond so voluminously.”